maarten-pennings/6502/6gpio/README.md

 The trace below shows a case where the first rising edge (first red arrow) already clocks in the data.
 The second rising edge clocks-in the correct data (blue box), in this case the data is the same.
+This capture shows the segment updates earlier then expected, but that is ok.

 ![Annotated trace "early"](trace-early.png)